ERP-Ukraine/efarmer/efarm_external_website_leads/README.rst

 The form ID is `w8b8l1b1` here.

-The referrer is a path to your form.
-Just open a page with the form and copy the url (without params and hash) e.g.: `https://www.example.com/form1/`.
+The referrer is a path to your form: host + path.
+E.g.: `www.example.com/form1/`.

 ACL
 ===